runtypes/runtypes/README.md

 // { name: string; age: number; rank: Rank; home: Planet; species: string; }
 ```

 It is capable of reporting compile-time errors if any field is not assignable to the base runtype.
-You can suppress this error by using `@ts-ignore` directive or `.omit()` before, and then you'll get an incompatible version from the base `Record`.
+You can suppress this error by using `@ts-ignore` directive or `.omit()` before, and then you'll get an incompatible version from the base `Object`.

 ```ts
 const WrongMember = CrewMember.extend({